Makarams/Makarams/README.md

 </div>

 ## My Current Studies 📚
-I am in my third year pursuing a Bachelor of Computer Science at Paragon International University, dedicated to mastering a diverse range of programming languages and technologies.
+I am in my fouth year pursuing a Bachelor of Computer Science at Paragon International University, dedicated to mastering a diverse range of programming languages and technologies.
 My academic journey has been marked by a commitment to excellence and a deep passion for technology.
 I am constantly seeking to enhance my skills and understanding, preparing myself to make significant contributions to the tech industry. 💻🎓

 ## About Me 🙋‍♂️